Doc Corbin Dart: Personal life

 In 1989, Dart was a candidate for mayor of Lansing on a platform of police reform.
-Dart stated he would appoint a citizen’s commission to hear complaints about officers.
-“We’ll weed out the bad ones,” he said.
-“If we have to weed out the bad officers, we’ll do it.”
+Dart stated he would appoint a citizen's commission to hear complaints about officers.
+"We'll weed out the bad ones," he said.
+"If we have to weed out the bad officers, we'll do it."
 He stated that police hassle citizens and focus on petty crimes while not paying enough attention to rape and other serious offenses.
-He also pledged half of the $67,000 Mayor’s salary to set up a rape counseling and education center.
+He also pledged half of the $67,000 Mayor's salary to set up a rape counseling and education center.
 He finished third of three in the August 8, 1989 city primary election with 5% of the vote.

 Dart continues to be a mainstay of alternative culture in Lansing, Michigan, regularly showing up in local papers.
 For a long time, Dart ran a baseball card store in a small collection of shops on Michigan Avenue.
 These shops were located near Sparrow Hospital, where he petitioned the city to open a women's crisis center, serving as one of its original board members.

-Currently residing in Okemos, Michigan, Dart created a stir with his anti-American sentiments following the terrorist attacks of September 11, 2001.
+Currently residing in Okemos, Michigan, Dart created a stir with his anti-American sentiments following the September 11 attacks.
 Signs attached to the front of his home read, in part, "U.S. Troops terrorize as cowards from the skies.
 They should be in body bags."
 He is also a supporter of the Animal Liberation Front.

 Dart has borderline personality disorder and his first solo album, Patricia, was named after his therapist.

 Dart is the son of Rollin Dart, former chair of Dart National Bank, cousins of the Dart Container family.
 Dart is divorced and has two children.